 Although doubling your payroll definitely sounds scary, offering employees payment closer to a living wage is something every employer can work towards.

-The reality is a minimum wage hike may lead to job losses (although as mentioned, many disagree that would happen), but this also presents employers with an opportunity to focus on quality hires over quantity, which in turn can help boost your ROI.
+The reality is a minimum wage hike may lead to job losses (although as mentioned, many disagree that would happen), but this also presents employers with an opportunity to focus on quality hires over quantity, which in turn can help boost your annual revenue and your ROI.

 Now we’ve covered the basics, let’s see what the experts have to say.